Toshiba CEO resigns, shares surge on bidding war expectations

-TOKYO (Reuters) - Toshiba Corp CEO Nobuaki Kurumatani resigned on Wednesday amid controversy over a $20 billion buyout bid from CVC Capital Partners and the conglomerate’s shares surged on reports that more suitors were planning offers.
+Toshiba Corp (6502.T) CEO Nobuaki Kurumatani resigned on Wednesday amid controversy over a $20 billion buyout bid from CVC Capital Partners and the conglomerate's shares surged on reports that more suitors were planning offers.

 Toshiba Chairman Satoshi Tsunakawa will become chief executive, the company said in a statement.